w3c/wai-media-guide/media-content.md

 <span style="color:#585858; font-style:italic;">More information that primarily addresses web pages, yet is relevant to audio and video, is in [Understanding Success Criterion 1.3.3: Sensory Characteristics](https://www.w3.org/WAI/WCAG21/Understanding/sensory-characteristics.html).</span>

 ## Videos

+... face the camera when appropriate (some people "lip-read")...

 ### Avoid Causing Seizures